Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Maxwell’s Silver Hammer

-The Beatles had spent time on Paul’s “Maxwell’s Silver Hammer” on January 3.
-On this day, they returned to it and performed it eighteen times.
-Paul had asked Mal Evans to bring in an anvil and hammer, and Mal contributed to some of those rehearsals, trying to hit the anvil on the proper beats.
+The Beatles had previously worked on Paul’s “Maxwell’s Silver Hammer” on January 3.
+On this day, they returned to it, running through it eighteen times.
+At Paul’s request, Mal Evans brought in an anvil and hammer, joining in on some rehearsals as he attempted to strike the anvil on the correct beats.

 They went through the song eighteen times, working on the arrangement as they went along.
 They came up with an idea to whistle during certain segments of the song, such as just before the verses, and George worked out a vocal harmony for the choruses.
 A portion of one of these rehearsals, with Mal struggling to hit the anvil on the proper beats, appears in the “Let It Be” movie as well.